Restrictions on realizable unitary operations imposed by symmetry and locality: Supplementary Note 2: Charge vectors and constraints on realizable Hamiltonians

-\end{theorem} \begin{proof} This theorem follows immediately by applying the rank-nullity theorem for the linear map $A\rightarrow |\chi_A\rangle$, together with corollary \ref{corcor}.
+\begin{proof} This theorem follows immediately by applying the rank-nullity theorem for the linear map $A\rightarrow |\chi_A\rangle$, together with corollary \ref{corcor}.
 In particular, note that for $k\le l$, the Lie algebra $\mathfrak{h}_k$ is a subspace of $\mathfrak{h}_l$.
-Since $\mathcal{S}_k$ and $\mathcal{S}_l$ are their images under a linear map (up to the imaginary $i$), using the rank-nullity theorem, we have
+Furthermore, $\mathcal{S}_k$ and $\mathcal{S}_l$ are their images under a linear map (up to the imaginary $i$).
+Recall that according to the rank-nullity theorem \cite{axler1997linear}, for any linear map, the dimension of the domain is equal to the sum of the dimensions of its image (i.e., the rank of the map) and its kernel (i.e., the nullity of the map).
+Since $\mathfrak{h}_k$ is a subspace of $\mathfrak{h}_l$, the kernel of the map $A\rightarrow |\chi_A\rangle$ when restricted to $\mathfrak{h}_k$ is contained in the kernel of this map, when the domain is $\mathfrak{h}_l$.
+It follows that

 Combining this with corollary \ref{corcor} together with the fact that $\text{dim}(\mathcal{S}_n)=\text{Irreps}_G(n)$, proves the theorem. \end{proof}